Share

 Regulatory changes

-Our businesses continue to face a large number of regulatory changes with ever increasing complexity and variations in requirements across the markets in which we operate.
-For example, the EU’s Corporate Sustainability Reporting Directive (CSRD) requiring EU-incorporated companies and certain other companies with operations in the EU to publicly disclose and report on environmental, social affairs and governance issues, the new German Supply Chain Due Diligence Act (LkSG), and changes to data privacy laws.
+Our businesses continue to face a large number of regulatory changes with ever-increasing complexity and variations in requirements across the markets in which we operate.
+For example, the EU Corporate Sustainability Reporting Directive (CSRD) requiring companies operating in the EU to disclose and report on environmental, social affairs and governance issues, the new German Supply Chain Due Diligence Act (LkSG), and changes to data privacy laws.

 The extent of change will have an impact on the capacity of management at a time when they are dealing with the ongoing challenges resulting from economic uncertainty, alongside the day-to-day growth of our businesses.